-Notre Dame Stadium was built in 1930 during the Knute Rockne era.
-It was the success of Knute's football teams that prompted the addition of the original Notre Dame Stadium to the University's athletics plant back in 1930.
-The spirit that was imbued by the Rockne era - and has been sustained by seven Heisman trophy winners and dozens more All-Americans who have competed on that turf - has changed little in eight decades of football at Notre Dame Stadium.
+It was the success of Knute Rockne's football teams that prompted the addition of the original Notre Dame Stadium to the University's athletics plant back in 1930.
+The spirit that was imbued by that Rockne era - and has been sustained by seven Heisman Trophy winners and dozens more All-Americans who have competed on that turf - has changed little in eight decades of football at Notre Dame Stadium.

 Though Rockne had a chance to coach in the new facility only in its initial season of use, he took a personal hand in its design.
 The sod from Cartier Field was transplanted into the new Stadium, but Rockne insisted on its use for football only.
 He kept the area between the field and the stands small to keep sideline guests, as he called them, to a minimum - and he personally supervised the parking and traffic system that basically is the same one in use today.